3 dead, 8 injured in immigrant smuggling attempt at border

 The Border Patrol has been involved in several fatal pursuit crashes, including one in Texas this June in which five of 12 passengers in a car being chased by agents died.
 In March 2016, two people were killed while in a car that was fleeing Border Patrol agents on I-8 near Yuma.

-“It amplifies the dangerousness of this,” Heyman said.
-“I think in all cases, vehicular pursuit is still a risky choice because the risk is not just to innocent bystanders, the risk is to the officer and the risk is to the people in the vehicle.”

-U.S. Customs and Border Protection says its Office of Personal Responsibility is investigating the agent’s response.

-The driver of the car, a U.S. citizen, is in police custody.
+The driver of Thursday’s incident is a U.S. citizen in custody of California police.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.